jadecobra/python_tdd_exercises/source/truth_table/projects/traffic_light.rst

 :yellow:`YELLOW`  :green:`GREEN`
 ================  ================

-That leaves me with this :ref:`truth table`
+The outputs will be the lights for Parallel and Cross Traffic which gives me this :ref:`truth table`

 ================  ================  =============== =================== =================
 current           current                           next                next